farcasterxyz/docs/docs/reference/actions/spec.md

 - Allow the user to remove unwanted or unused actions.

 Clients should show a confirmation screen which gives the user more context about what the action does.
 This screen should warn the user if installing this action will replace a previous action.

+### Displaying actions

+Clients must display actions alongside casts and allow the user to click/tap to interact.

+#### Handling clicks

+When the user clicks an action, the client must make a POST reques to the action’s `postUrl` with a signed frame message.

+In this message, clients must:

+- Set `frame_url` to the cast action `postUrl`.
+- Set `button_index` to `1`.
+- Set `cast_id` to the id of the cast from which the user initiated the action.
+- Otherwise, follow the existing format for Frame messages.

+#### Displaying responses

+The action server may send a short text response, a frame, or an error back to clients.

+When a client receives an action response, it must:

+1. Validate the response format:
+   - Type frame:
+     - must include `frameUrl`
+     - `frameUrl` must begin with `https://`
+   - Type message:
+     - must include a `message` string < 80 characters
+2. If the response is type message or error, display it.
+3. If the response is type frame, POST a Frame message to the returned `frameUrl`:
+   - Set `buttonIndex` to 1
+   - Set `castId` in the Frame message body to the ID of the cast that was clicked
+4. Parse the response as a Frame and display it in a special context, like a bottom sheet or modal

+Clients must allow the user to close the Frame once interaction is completed.